FBI had information Steele dossier was part of 'Russian disinformation campaign,' declassified footnotes show

 The FBI's legal counsel later described the warrant to surveil Page as "essentially a single source FISA" wholly dependent on the dossier, which also made numerous other unsubstantiated claims about Russian hackers in a nonexistent consulate in Miami, Cohen's purported trips to Prague, and lurid blackmail tapes.

-At the same time, Friday's partial declassification of the footnotes didn't fully comply with previous requests to the DOJ from Sens.
-Chuck Grassley, R-Iowa, and Ron Johnson, R-Wis., who had sent a letter to Barr seeking the full and complete declassification of the four footnotes in the IG report in January.
+At the same time, Friday's partial declassification of the footnotes didn't fully comply with previous requests to the DOJ from Grassley and Johnson, whose letter to Barr sought the full and complete declassification of the four footnotes in the IG report in January.

+Grassley and Johnson wanted the DOJ to declassify footnotes 302, 334, 342 and 350; all were only partially unredacted, and 342 remains fully redacted.

 "The 'central and essential' evidence used to justify invasive surveillance of an American citizen in the FBI’s probe into Russian interference was, itself, an example of Russian interference, according to once-secret footnotes declassified at the urging of two U.S. Senators," Grassley's office said in a statement to Fox News on Friday.